vedangnaik/Carina-mirror/README.md

 ```

 ### States
 `State` objects are the building blocks out of which processes are built.
-A 'Process' in CleanGSUI is a set of `state` objects which can be progressed through in a logical, controllable manner with automatic assistance of the software.
+A 'Process' in Carina is a set of `state` objects which can be progressed through in a logical, controllable manner with automatic assistance of the software.
 A `state` object has the following fields:
 * `"name"`: The name of this state.
 * `"safetyRating"`: The safety rating of this state.
 This is a colour value like `red`, `green`, which highlight the safe limits of approaching equipment in this state.
 * `"description"`: A longer description of this state.
-The sentence(s) here (from all states) will be displayed on the left-side of CleanGSUI's interface.
+The sentence(s) here (from all states) will be displayed on the left-side of Carina's interface.
 * `"actions"`: The list of sensors and actuators that must be visible in this state.
 More information on this field is provided [here](#actions).
 * `"transitions"`: An object of state ids to (currently) 'proceed' to (when the Proceed button is clicked), or 'abort' to (when the Abort button is clicked).
 * `"checks"`" An object of checks to perform on the sensors/actuators in `actions` upon transition to another state.
 More information on this field is provided [here](#checks).